 Nobody ever has the heart to kill off Fagin in Oliver Twist remakes anymore.
 Or sentence the Artful Dodger to transportation to Australia.

-Mister Arrow in Muppet Treasure Island, which actually becomes an important plot point later on.
+Mister Arrow in Muppet Treasure Island.
+Instead of giving him alcohol that causes Arrow to get drunk and fall overboard, Long John Silver tricks him into inspecting one of the lifeboats and drops it off the ship.
+We're left to assume Arrow was lost as sea anyway, but then he washes up on Treasure Island later.
 This was averted with Billy Bones, which is significant because he was the only character ever to die in a Muppet movie.
 Billy Connolly (who portrayed Bones) is quite proud of that fact.

 Matt Hooper from Jaws; granted in the film he is a much more likeable character.